AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 The causes of training-serving skew:

 **Different feature computation logic.** The offline batch job that computes features for training runs different code than the online service that computes features for inference.
-A subtle difference—perhaps a different treatment of missing values, or a different time window for an aggregation—produces different values for the same raw input.
+A subtle difference, perhaps a different treatment of missing values, or a different time window for an aggregation, produces different values for the same raw input.

 **Different data sources.** Training features are computed from the offline store (Iceberg tables, data warehouse).
 Serving features are read from the online store (Redis, DynamoDB).
 If the pipelines that populate these two stores have different latency characteristics or different data cleaning logic, the values diverge.

-**Point-in-time retrieval errors.** Training requires point-in-time correct feature values—the values that were available at the time of each training example's label, not the current values.
+**Point-in-time retrieval errors.** Training requires point-in-time correct feature values, the values that were available at the time of each training example's label, not the current values.
 Failing to implement proper point-in-time retrieval introduces future data leakage into training features, causing artificially high training performance that doesn't generalize.

 Feature stores address training-serving skew by centralizing feature computation in a single pipeline that serves both offline and online stores.
 When both the training dataset generation and the real-time inference path read features from the same computation logic, the risk of skew from code divergence is eliminated.
 Point-in-time retrieval is handled natively by the feature store's training dataset generation API.